tomgxz/Kraken/REPORT.md

   > I've not really considered having a website for [the business], as it's quite small, and I've found that social media is good enough at the moment

   4. Ideal features
   > Well, the biggest thing that comes to mind is having my social media feeds on the front page so that people can easily get up-to-date information and see the latest posts quickly.
-I'd want a lot of styles to choose from so that I can make it look how I want it too - but not so many that I can't choose.
+I'd want a lot of styles to choose from so that I can make it look how I want it to - but not so many that I can't choose.

 <br><br><br><br>
 <br>